Where to Do a Day Trip after Moving to New York

 Around Central Park are numerous museums and a cathedral which are good to visit if you want a taste of history and art during your day trip.
 The Metropolitan Museum of Art is located on the eastern tip of the Central Park and features a vast collection of art forms.
 All collections are grouped into twenty two curatorial departments in which one is the Cloisters featuring architecture and art of medieval Europe.
 Other places to visit on this part of the city are Guggenheim Museum which features impressionist art, the Cathedral of St. John the Divine which shows impressive Gothic style architecture and the American Museum of Natural History.

-There are plenty of places to visit for a day trip after moving to New York.
+There are plenty of places to visit for a day trip after moving to New York including the stunning amusement parks around.
 For a successful tour, the key is to group destinations according to location so you do not end up spending too much time on travel.
 Another tip is to find out which public transportation is easier to use, subway, bus or taxi.